-The Ensighten platform enables you to maximize website performance and gain valuable insights into your visitors, while reducing the impact of online customer journey hijacking, optimizing the user experience and increasing customer acquisition and revenue.
+The Ensighten platform enables you to maximize website performance and gain valuable insights into your visitors while reducing the impact of ad injection, optimizing the user experience and increasing customer acquisition and revenue.

 80 percent of organizations say their success as an ecommerce business depends on their ability to create compelling customer experiences